landlord training Program background

 In the first phase of the grant project, TVF&R hired Campbell DeLong Resources (CDR), Inc. of Portland, Oregon.
 Using census data, CDR completed a Demographic Study of TVF&R's service area.
 The research highlighted the fact that the service area was 8% Hispanic / Latino at the time of the study.
 This would later influence the public education messages.

 In addition, CDR conducted several focus groups, interviews with English and Spanish-speaking tenants, to determine why tenants are apt to disable their smoke alarms.
-Focus groups were conducted at the Tartan West and Bonita Villa Apartments, two complexes that had experienced fatal fires.
+Focus groups were conducted at several apartment complexes that had experienced fatal fires.
 A focus group was also held at the Welcoming Center, a Beaverton School District resource for new Spanish-speaking residents.

 Key Issues Emerged